fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * **Spot Instances**
 	* offers the greatest discount
 	* For workloads that are not time critical and are tolerant of interruption
 	* With Spot Instances, when the customer’s bid price is above the current Spot price, the customer will receive the requested instance(s).
-These instances will operate like all other Amazon EC2 instances, and the customer will only pay the Spot price for the hours that instance(s) run.
+These instances will operate like all other EC2 instances, and the customer will only pay the Spot price for the hours that instance(s) run.
 	* The instances will run until:
 		* The customer terminates them.
 		* The Spot price goes above the customer’s bid price.
 		* There is not enough unused capacity to meet the demand for Spot Instances.
-		* If Amazon EC2 needs to terminate a Spot Instance, the instance will receive a termination notice providing a two-minute warning prior to Amazon EC2 terminating the instance.
+		* If EC2 needs to terminate a Spot Instance, the instance will receive a termination notice providing a two-minute warning prior to EC2 terminating the instance.

 ### Tenancy options